danhawkins/dannyhawkins-me/content/posts/go-dockertest-example.md

 - Drop and create the database as part of the integration test
 - Many other options

 Instead of creating some automation to drop and create databases or tables, dockertest allows us to create a completley clean isolated instance of the service, so we know every time we are starting from nothing.
-This follow the [cattle not pets](https://geektechstuff.com/2021/06/24/devops-what-does-cattle-not-pets-mean/) idealology from devops.
+This follows the [cattle not pets](https://geektechstuff.com/2021/06/24/devops-what-does-cattle-not-pets-mean/) idealology from devops.

 We are just discussing postgres here, but some other docker services might require a LOT manual steps to get into a good condition for test runs.